Best Canon wide-angle lenses

 |

-In June 2021, Canon enhanced its ultra-wide-angle lens by reducing the focal length from 16mm to 15mm on its new RF 15-35mm f/2.8 IS lens, which now offers an expanded field of view of 110° and stabilization up to 7 stops.
-The build is robust, weather-sealed, and features three adjustment rings, including zoom, focus, and a customizable ring.
+With the RF 15-35mm f/2.8 IS, Canon expanded its ultra-wide-angle offering by going from 16mm to 15mm, with a wider 110° field of view and stabilization rated up to 7 stops.
+The build is robust, weather-sealed, and features three rings: zoom, focus, and a customizable control ring.

-Performance-wise, the image quality is outstanding from 24mm onward.
-To enhance sharpness, it is advisable to stop down to f/5.6.
-However, there are some optical flaws such as vignetting and distortion, though these can be corrected in post-production.
-Ultimately, while this lens is quite expensive, it remains a high-end option, ideal for landscape and astrophotography.
-If your budget allows, I highly recommend it!
-Otherwise, consider more affordable alternatives.
+In terms of performance, the image quality is outstanding from 24mm onward.
+For the best sharpness, it is worth stopping down to f/5.6.
+There are some optical flaws, including vignetting and distortion, but they can be corrected in post-production.
+Ultimately, even though this lens is quite expensive, it remains a high-end option, ideal for landscape and astrophotography.
+If your budget allows, it is easy to recommend.
+Otherwise, the more affordable alternatives are worth considering.

 5. Canon RF 16mm f/2.8 STM